 Mr. Bharadwaj stated that the activities of AALCO had been broadened from time to time to keep pace with the needs and requirements of its Member States.
 This had been essentially so in the recent years in the field of international trade law matters and economic relations.
-AALCO was the only organization intergovernmental level at embracing two continents of Asia and Africa, which had oriented its activities to complement the work of United Nations in several areas.
+AALCO was the only organization at intergovernmental level embracing two continents of Asia and Africa, which had oriented its activities to complement the work of United Nations in several areas.
 It was a matter of common knowledge that in the light of Organization's growing stature and functions, it was accorded a permanent observer status in the United Nations.

 2.5 The Vote of Thanks was delivered by Mr. Narinder Singh, Joint Secretary and Legal Adviser, Ministry of External Affairs, Government of India and the President of the Forty-Fifth Session of AALCO.
 He thanked the Chief Guest Mr. Bharadwaj for delivering an inspiring address.
-He also thanked Mrs. Brigitte Mabandla for her outstanding leadership of the Organization over the last oneyear.
-He stated that the countries of Asia and Africa shared a common past and AALCO should address the concerns of both the thanked continents.
-He the Secretary-General, the Deputy Secretaries-General and the Staff of the Secretariat for their work.
-He recalled the outstanding contribution made bv the Secretary-General Dr. Kamil in overseeing and guiding the work of AALCO.
+He also thanked Mrs. Brigitte Mabandla for her outstanding leadership of the Organization over the last one-year.
+He stated that the concerns of Asia and Africa shared a common past and AALCO should address the concerns of both the continents.
+He thanked the Secretary-General, the Deputy Secretaries-General and the Staff of the Secretary-General Dr. Kamil in overseeing and guiding the work of AALCO.
 He appreciated the contribution made by Dr. Kamil in reviewing constantly the progress of work of AALCO's Permanent Headquarters Building.
 Since, this was the last Session of Dr. Kamil as Secretary-General, he wished that it would not mark an end of his association with AALCO.
 He thanked him for all his endeavors.
-He also thanked the Secretary-General.
-Deputy Secretaries-General and the Secretariat, for the excellent arrangements for the

-Session, and especially for the documentation prepared for the Session that would be helpful in the course of deliberations.
+He also thanked the Secretary-General and him for all the Secretariat, for the excellent arrangements for the Session, and especially for the documentation prepared for the Session that would be helpful in the course of deliberations.
 Finally, he thanked all the delegates for participating in the Session.

-3. First and Second Meetings of the Delegations of AALCO Member States the Forty-Seventh Session:
+3. First and Second Meetings of the Delegations of AALCO Member States